 - Setup Instructions: Create a New Azure Service Account

 - Setup Instructions: Configure the Outlook Calendar Integration in ActivTrak

 - View Offline Meeting Data in Insights Dashboards

 - Update the Outlook Calendar Integration Configuration

-- A current ActivTrak Premium or Professional plan subscription
+- A current ActivTrak Premium or Professional plan subscription or an active trial

 - At least 1 deployed ActivTrak Agent that has started to collect activity data